-We and other Farm Credit Institutions are among the limited partners for a \$31.3 million Rural Business Investment Company (RBIC), Innova Ag Innovation Fund IV, L.P., established in April 2017.
+We and other Farm Credit Institutions are among the limited partners for a \$31.3 million Rural Business Investment Company (RBIC), Innova Ag Innovation Fund IV, L.P., established in December 2016 and approved by the United States Department of Agriculture during April 2017.
 Our total commitment is \$2.0 million, which ends on the fourth anniversary of the initial closing date, unless extended to the fifth anniversary.
-Our investment in the RBIC is recorded in "Other assets" in the Consolidated Statements of Condition, and totaled \$45 thousand at June 30, 2017.
+Our investment in the RBIC is recorded in "Other assets" in the Consolidated Statements of Condition, and totaled \$65 thousand at September 30, 2017.

-The investment was evaluated for impairment.
+This investment was evaluated for impairment.
 To date, we have not recognized any impairment on this investment.